 This course is designed to study the decision-making process and examine how decisions are made.
 The course will concentrate on examining obstacles to decision making, understanding and using prescriptive models, and understanding the role of information systems in decision making.

 4053 Analysis and Design of Information Systems

-(3-0) 3 hours credit.
-Prerequisite: IS 3063 or consent of instructor.
 An introduction to systems theory and development techniques.
 Topics include problem definition, object-oriented design, issues for cost/benefit analyses, and CASE tools.

 4063 Advanced Topics in Information Systems